|Navya Autonom Shuttle|

 From 5 June 2018, the autonomous shuttles were tested along a 1 km stretch of service road at Tanjong Beach to iron out their operational systems and safety protocols.
-The testing would be progressively extended to a 2km route linking Palawan and Siloso beaches by the end of 2018.
-During the testing phase, the autonomous vehicles will not ferry commuters.
+The testing was progressively extended to a 2km route linking Palawan and Siloso beaches by the end of 2018.
+During the testing phase, the autonomous vehicles did not ferry commuters.

-As part of the trial, ST Kinetics developed a platform agnostic fleet management system which will analyse passenger demand planning and optimise route management in ride sharing services.
+As part of the trial, ST Engineering Land Systems (formerly known as ST Kinetics) developed a platform agnostic fleet management system which will analyse passenger demand planning and optimise route management in ride sharing services.